KansasCityWomeninTechnology/cocktails-worksheets/docs/css/03-selectors/README.md

    > }
    > ```

-5. Don't forget to commit your changes!
+5. Don't forget to **commit your changes**!
 Codespaces are automatically deleted after a few weeks, if you don't use them, so committing your changes saves your work so that you can get back to where you left off when you can get back to working.

 ## Navigation and footer